metacommunities/metacommunities/publications/sss_dec2015/sss.md

 ## Imbuing numbers with importance

-In mid-2012, a 'Web Performance Engineer' at Google called Ilya Grigorik launched a Github repository `igrigorik/githubarchive` linked to a website `GithubArchive.org` dedicated to amalgamating all the Github API event data -- the so-called 'timeline' --  in one place [@Grigorik_2012].
-Grigorik, or `igrigorik,` working at Google, had access to Google's infrastructure, and not only published all the data in a cloud-based data store but transformed that data, whose formatting we have discussed above, into the flat tabular forms familiar in much statistical work, and make it available through Google's newly launched cloud computing service, GoogleBigQuery.[^1] The Github timeline data was listed, along with all the words in Shakespeare and all the US birth name records, as one of three dataset exemplars that people could use to learn about GoogleBigQuery.
-Like the data on GithubArchive itself, the GoogleBigQuery datasets are updated hourly, and they go back to 2011.
-A database purporting to the whole associative fabric of Github has suddenly appeared.
+A database purporting to contain the whole associative fabric of Github suddenly appeared.
+In mid-2012, a 'Web Performance Engineer' at Google called Ilya Grigorik launched a Github repository `igrigorik/githubarchive` linked to a website `GithubArchive.org` dedicated to amalgamating all the Github API public event data -- the so-called 'timeline' --  in one place [@Grigorik_2012].
+Grigorik, or `igrigorik,` working at Google, had access to Google's infrastructure, and not only published all the data in a cloud-based data store but transformed that data, whose formatting we have discussed above, into the flat tabular forms familiar in much statistical work, and made it available through Google's newly launched cloud computing service, GoogleBigQuery.[^1] The [Github timeline data](https://bigquery.cloud.google.com/table/githubarchive:github.timeline) was listed, along with all the words in Shakespeare and all the US birth name records, as one of three dataset exemplars that people could use to learn about GoogleBigQuery [@Google_2016].
+Like the data on GithubArchive itself, the GoogleBigQuery copy of the Github public timeline data was updated hourly.
+Reaching back to  2012, it comprises around 290 million public events.[^6]

+[^6]: In late 2015, the main GithubArchive timeline dataset was frozen.
+The last events date from October 2015.
+Data after that date flows into new datasets named by the month. e.g. [https://bigquery.cloud.google.com/table/githubarchive:month.201107](https://bigquery.cloud.google.com/table/githubarchive:month.201107) points to the data for July 2011.
+This re-tabling of the data attests partly to the increasing popularity of Github.
+For the purposes of my argument, and to simplify code slightly, I only make use of the main Github timeline dataset covering 2012-2015.

 [^1]: GoogleBigQuery, it seems, is the commercialisation of an internal infrastructure called `Dremel`, that Google has since 2006 used in many different ways to manage its own platforms.
     • Analysis of crawled web documents.